 “If the jury found Robin to be already in a state of deep depression and now, a school principal and ex-missionary, facing the public revelation of very serious sex offences against his teenage daughter, they might reasonably conclude that this could have driven him to commit these acts of horrific and uncharacteristic violence” (Privy Council, para 106).

 In summary, David Bain did not have an identified motive, did not have a mental health disorder and did not commit suicide.
 Robin Bain did, or had, all three.
 In every single aspect of this case, it is Robin Bain rather than David Bain, who fits the profile of the typical perpetrator of familicide, followed by suicide.

 Ian Binnie’s perspective on familicide

 In his investigation into David’s claim for compensation, Ian Binnie examined this theory about familicide put forward by Joe Karam.
-Binnie accepted it may have some validity as a theoretical framework to explain what happened and why, but rightly pointed out that it was not ‘evidence’.
 He wrote:

 Although Binnie said this theory did not meet the standard of proof required, he acknowledged it was useful for ‘after the fact analysis’.
+In other words, even though it is not proof, the research on familicide provides a logical explanation of what could have driven Robin Bain over the edge.
 In contrast, it is remarkable that throughout the entire history of the case, the prosecution never came up with a motive or theoretical framework which explained why David was, or might be, the perpetrator.
-All the police had was circumstantial evidence – all of which was contested in the Privy Council and the retrial and found to be wanting.
+All the police had was circumstantial evidence – all of which was contested in the Privy Council and at the retrial and found to be wanting.